An exception in eval has strange message

 $ ./miniruby -e 'eval("raise")' Traceback (most recent call last): 2: from -e:1:in `<main>' 1: from -e:1:in `eval' -e:1:in `eval': (eval):1:in `<main>' (RuntimeError) ^^^^^^^^^^^^^^^^^^^^ HIGHLIGHTED

-Updated by phluid61 (Matthew Kerwin) over 3 years ago
+Updated by phluid61 (Matthew Kerwin) about 5 years ago

 shevegen (Robert A. Heiler) wrote: